Freddy Shepherd: Sale of Newcastle United

 Shepherd had been suffering from poor health over the previous six months, resulting in hospitalisation due to pneumonia and a collapsed lung, he was being treated at the time the Hall family publicly announced the sale of their shares to Ashley.
 On 24 July 2007, it was announced that Shepherd was stepping down with immediate effect, to be replaced by deputy chairman Chris Mort.

 Reported 2009 bid for Newcastle United

 Following Newcastle's relegation and the announcement by Mike Ashley that the club was up for sale, Shepherd was instantly linked with a possible buy-out.
-Shepherd had said, "never say never" on the issue of re-buying Newcastle, however on 30 June 2009 it was reported that Shepherd had launched a £60million bid to buy the club from Ashley.
-On 1 November 2010 reports circulated that Shepherd was planning on making an offer for the club and returning to Newcastle as owner three years after selling it.
+Shepherd had said, "never say never" on the issue of re-buying Newcastle, and on 30 June 2009 it was reported that Shepherd had launched a £60 million bid to buy the club from Ashley.
+On 1 November 2010, reports circulated that Shepherd was planning on making an offer for the club and returning to Newcastle as owner three years after selling it.
 This was later denied by the club; however, Shepherd would not comment on the matter.